 Q: Why would a divorce be denied in California?

-A: A divorce may be denied in California if:
+A: A divorce may be denied or delayed in California if:

 - One of the parties cannot prove that the marriage is irretrievably broken.